noxinias/ComfyUI_NoxinNodes/README.md

 noxin_scaledresolution:

 This node provides both raw and multiplied values of height and width, with a built in switch for SD1.5 and SDXL - I hated having to multiply them with multiple nodes and convert between floats and ints.

+noxin_promptlibrary + noxin_saveprompt:

+Allows you to read from library text files in this folder from a single node, as well as save any non-existing prompts into that library via the save node.
+Try out the attached workflows for an example of use.